hqrrr/EvenComfort/README.md

 ## Usage

-1. Configure the microcontroller (serial port / baud rate / number of sensor) in `even_g1.py`
+1. Configure the microcontroller (serial port / baud rate / sensors) in `even_g1.py`

     - You can find the demo Arduino code and the quick build guides [here](./microcontroller):